 The Story of the POW/MIA Flag

-Today the black and white POW/MIA Flag, with its silhouette of a bowed head, set against a guard tower and a single strand of barbed wire serves a national symbol and a challenge to a country not to forget.
-The story of its origin starts over 30 years ago.
+The black and white POW/MIA Flag, with its silhouette of a bowed head, set against a guard tower and a single strand of barbed wire, serves as a national symbol and a challenge for our country to not forget.
+The origin of this flag dates back to the 1970s.

-On November 18,1997 President Clinton signed into law the 1998 Defense Authorization Act.
+On November 18,1997 the 1998 Defense Authorization Act was signed into law.
 A section of that act required that the POW/MIA flag be flown from Military Installations, National Cemeteries, V.A.
 Medical Centers and many other Federal Buildings.